What Is An IP PBX?

 Buy A Turnkey Solution

 Digium offers a turnkey PBX system based on Asterisk.
-The product, called Switchvox, combines the core Asterisk engine with an intuitive user interface and advanced Unified Communications features like instant messaging, universal inbox and fixed / mobile convergence.
+The product, called Switchvox, combines the core Asterisk engine with an intuitive user interface and advanced business phone system features like instant messaging, universal inbox and mobility with a softphone.
 Priced at a fraction of what you would pay for a traditional phone system, Switchvox is the best of both worlds.

-Learn more about VoIP PBX software by Digium powered by Asterisk.
+Learn more about Digium's business phone systems powered by Asterisk.